Varnish - Classic Collector

 - Analyze Request backend, frontend, VLCs, Pool, Thread, VMODs, and cache hit rate.

-- Analyze HTTP request about status code
+- Analyze the HTTP request for the status code.

 - Gain insights into Network traffic for your Varnish server.

-- Gain insights into originated traffic location by region.
+- Gain insights into the origin of traffic location by region.
 This can help you allocate computer resources to different regions according to their needs.

 - Gain insights into Client, Server Responses on Varnish Server.
-This helps you identify errors in Varnish Server.
+This helps you identify errors in the Varnish Server.

 Visitor Traffic Insight

-The Varnish - Visitor Traffic Insight dashboard provides detailed information on the top documents accessed, top referrers, top search terms from popular search engines, and the media types served.
+The Varnish (Classic) - Visitor Traffic Insight dashboard provides detailed information on the top documents accessed, top referrers, top search terms from popular search engines, and the media types served.

 Use this dashboard to: